 Health and Counseling Support:

 Global Affairs and the Global Learning Hub remain committed to providing high-quality and impactful global learning opportunities for all students.
-We are here to support you during this challenging time and we look forward to resuming programs in the future.
+We are here to support you during this challenging time.